-A. Government-Wide Financial Statements, Continued
+A. Government-Wide Financial Statements

 Purchases of books are recorded as expenditures when acquired and are not included in capital assets.

-Depreciation expense of the governmental activities for the year ended June 30, 2015 was \$162,676.
+Depreciation expense of the governmental activities for the year ended June 30, 2017 was \$181,839 and is included in the Library Services expense line item on the statement of activities.